 Read more about the Preterm Surveillance Clinic

-This unique Preterm Surveillance Clinic – funded by Tommy's as part of our research in St Thomas' Hospital, London – has won an NHS Innovation Challenge Prize for its success in reducing the number of premature births in South East London.
+This unique Preterm Surveillance Clinic – funded by Tommy's as part of our research at St Thomas' Hospital, London – has won an NHS Innovation Challenge Prize for its success in reducing the number of premature births in South East London.
 Over 10 years, the clinic has reduced premature birth locally and regionally by 10%.
+It remains the most research-active prematurity clinic in the country.

 The clinic’s work on the QUIPP application – a tool that can help clinicians assess pregnant women at risk of premature birth – won a further two prizes in 2016: